No bond for suspect in officer’s death; mental illness cited

 Solis’ father, Roberto Solis, told the Houston Chronicle his son showed signs of mental illness as a teenager and had armed himself recently after someone broke into his home.

-John Brewer, one of prosecutors handling the case for the Harris County District Attorney’s Office, said he was not aware of any mental illnesses in Solis’ history.
-Solis has several prior misdemeanor arrests, including for assault of a family member and burglary of a vehicle.
+John Brewer, one of the prosecutors handling the case for the Harris County District Attorney’s Office, said he was not aware of any mental illnesses in Solis’ history.
+Solis has several prior misdemeanor arrests.

 Brewer said the 32-year-old officer’s fatal shooting has been “devastating.”